pittisunilkumar3/amt/api/documentation/Staff_Attendance_API_Documentation.md

 The Staff Attendance API provides comprehensive attendance statistics and detailed records for staff members in the Smart School Management System.
 This API returns detailed attendance data including counts, dates, leave information, and summaries with flexible filtering options.

+**🎉 NEW FEATURE (FIXED):** The API now automatically detects the actual date range of attendance data when no dates are specified, solving the issue where calling with just `staff_id` returned empty results.

 ## Base URL
 ```
 http://{domain}/api/